noeljj77/Hospital-Interface-Application/README.md

 -> View list of Doctors + Remove a Doctor

--> View all ppointments of a Doctor
+-> View all appointments of a Doctor